Daiteap/daiteap-cli/README.md

 # daiteapcli

+- Reduce Complexity with automated setup of Kubernetes Cluster, Virtual Machines and Storage across Provider and Platforms.

 - Website: https://daiteap.com

 ![](assets/img/screenshot.png)
 ----

-`daiteapcli` is a command line tool used for interaction with the Daiteap platform.
+The `daiteapcli` is a command line tool that you can use alternatively to oru Daiteap Platform to interact with a Cloud Provider.

+daiteapcli offers one interface to IaaS cloud provider and cloud platforms to spin up essential services.
+With our unique network solution, you are able to span Kubernetes and VM clusters across providers e.g. multi-region and multi site.

 ----